-Join David Andrade for an in-depth discussion in this video Block out the character's key poses, part of Blender: Creating a Finished Character Animation.
+Join David Andrade for an in-depth discussion in this video Block out the character's key poses, part of Creating a Finished Character Animation in Blender.

 - Listening to the dialog clip

 - Learning how character and facial rig works

 - Getting feedback